 Dairy has other benefits even if it’s not the better choice for the planet

-Dairy milk tends to have more protein than most plant-based alternatives, though soy milk comes pretty close, and it’s also usually cheaper.
+In particular, dairy milk tends to have more protein than most plant-based alternatives other than soy milk, and it’s also usually cheaper.
 Some plant-based milks come with high amounts of added sugar to improve taste, so it’s also important to compare nutrition labels.
-Ultimately, for many parents, dairy milk is one of the easiest and affordable foods for providing their kids with some much-needed nutrition.
+For many parents, dairy milk is one of the easiest and affordable foods for providing their kids with some much-needed nutrition.

 Ultimately, the best milk for you and your family is a personal calculation.
 You may have an almond allergy in the family.
 Dairy might be the best fit for your nutritional needs.
 Oat milk might be too expensive.
 We’re not telling you what to buy, just giving you information.